minnyres/docker-amule-dlp/README.md

  + standard client TCP port: `24662`
  + extended client UDP port: `24672`
  + extended server request UDP port: `24665`
- + password for external connection: `amule-passwd`
  + web server password: `amuleweb-passwd`
- + web UI theme: `bootstrap`
  + UPnP: `enabled`

 To view and change the settings, one can connect to aMule with aMule GUI.
 Advanced users can directly edit the file `<config>/amule.conf` when aMule is not running.
-Note that the web UI theme and password for external connection can not be changed with aMule GUI, and will be overwritten by the variables in `docker-compose.yml`.